beeware/beefore/README.rst

 If you experience problems with Beefore, `log them on GitHub`_.
 If you want to contribute code, please `fork the code`_ and `submit a pull request`_.

+``beefore`` uses ``beekeeper`` to run tests and check code quality before commit and before merge.
+Run ``./pre-commit.sh`` and install Docker and beekeeper, and your code will be checked before it's committed.

 .. _BeeWare suite: http://pybee.org
 .. _Read The Docs: https://beefore.readthedocs.io
 .. _@pybeeware on Twitter: https://twitter.com/pybeeware